-Today’s decision makers are faced with the necessity of making big business decisions faster and more accurately than ever.
+Today’s company leadership is faced with the necessity of making big business decisions faster and more accurately than ever.
 Fortunately, the right strategies and tools can help you make data-driven decisions quickly and accurately.

-Business intelligence (BI) is the collection of processes, technologies, skills, and applications used to make informed, data-driven business decisions.
-BI includes data collection, data aggregation, analysis, and meaningful presentation that facilitates decision-making.
+Business intelligence (BI) is the collection of processes, technologies, skills, and software applications used to make informed, data-driven business decisions.
+BI includes data collection, data aggregation, analysis, and meaningful presentation that facilitates decision making.

 BI is often confused with business analytics.
 Business analytics (BA) refers to statistical methods used to measure performance and optimize business processes.

 Data analytics is the process of analyzing sets of data to gain insights.
 Two types of data analytics are:

 - Predictive analytics — Analyzing historical data to determine the most likely outcome.

 - Prescriptive analytics — Running hypothetical scenarios to determine most likely outcome of a certain action.

 Data analytics is a primary component of BI and BA, but only one part of the overall system.

 BA is a similar yet separate process with a different function.
 BA mines historical data for trends and insights to drive business change.
 BI uses historical and real-time data to enable making decisions in the present: i.e., evaluate what works, what doesn’t, then decide how to best move forward.
 BI primarily helps run a business today, BA is primarily used to predict what will happen in the future.